Are you a cutie? (yes, u r. ev1 is a cutie.)

 Would you be interested in a monthly meet-up facilitating open-ended, outdoor creative time and networking?

 Well, hot diggity dang.
-I am trying to build a community around that.
+I am building a community around that.

 Introducing the Creative Cuties: Sprout Sessions